OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    prior to EFI, have this bug.

- * write access to exFAT still looks dangerous a bit - this is own FatFs lib troubles.
-Author regularly corrects them, and also adds new ones.
+ * write access to exFAT still looks dangerous a bit - this is own FatFs lib bugs.
+Author regularly corrects them and adds new as well.

  * some ugly BIOS coders (HP laptops, for example) does not return disk size information at all.
 This should not affect to OS/2 boot, but using this